Alcoholic liver disease (ALD)

 Diagnosis of alcoholic liver disease

 Your GP may diagnose ALD by arranging liver function blood tests - to check liver enzyme levels and levels of serum albumin.

 If you are diagnosed with ALD, treatment will involve abstaining from drinking and making other lifestyle changes.
 Your GP may suggest you should:

 - Stop drinking for at least 2 weeks

-- Get support from a self help group such as Alcoholics Anonymous
+- Get support from a self-help group such as Alcoholics Anonymous

-- Take withdrawal medicine such as Acamprosate
+- Take withdrawal medication such as Acamprosate

 Risk factors for alcoholic liver disease